Attract customers, generate new leads, and build loyalty for your brand.

 Finally, you may want to customize your ad placements once you’ve finished setting your audiences and Topics.
 Placements are defined as the domains of the third-party websites where ads can run.
 Adding or excluding placements lets you show your ads on domains of specific websites you deem high value, and conversely, allows you to exclude non-value generating websites from being able to show your ads at all.

 Start out by setting your audience targeting by making sure your audiences are as relevant as possible without unnecessarily limiting their size.
 Some audiences are so niche and small that targeting them won’t create enough traffic to generate value for your business.
-Next, fine-tune your targeting using Topics, again ensuring you only select those relevant to you.
+Next, fine-tune your targeting using Topics, ensuring you only select those relevant to you.

 It goes without saying that you don’t need to be as strict with your targeting methods as we’ve outlined here.
 Your Audiences, Topics, and Placements don’t need to be 100% related to your product for them to generate value.
 For example, ads for fitness clubs don't have to appear on websites about bodybuilding or weight loss; they could be displayed on websites related to the World Cup, Olympics, or CrossFit Games.
 Although the audience may be a little less precise, we’ve seen a lot of overlap in our own work between people interested in sports and those interested in fitness.

-All this is to say that you need to ensure the effectiveness of your ads by having them appear on sites relevant to your brand.
+In summary, ensure the effectiveness of your ads by having them appear on sites relevant to your brand.
 Do this, and you’ll be well on your way to a successful display campaign.

 Further, avoid redundant messaging among your ad components.
 Each RDA will have space for an image, a short headline, a long headline, and a description.
 Given that you have the room for five short headlines, five descriptions, and fifteen images, and they all appear together in various combinations, it’s easy to fall into the trap of uploading redundant messaging without realizing it.
-That’s why you’ll need to proofread your images and copy rigorously, and avoid any chance of repeating the same message twice or more in the same ad.
+That’s why you’ll need to proofread your images and copy rigorously and avoid any chance of repeating the same message twice, or more, in the same ad.

 There are a few finer points to mention with both RDAs and traditional image ads as well.
 First, keep it simple.
 Image ads should consist of an image, a background, and ad text on the background.
-Don’t try to communicate too much with a complicated image, or with a fancy design in your background that obscures your main message.
+Don’t try to communicate too much with a complicated image or with a fancy design in your background that obscures your main message.
 Ads will be relatively small when they go live, so don’t drown out your message with an overly convoluted image.
 Your image should pop against your background, so a monochromatic background is usually best.

 Second, pick an image that communicates the benefits of your product effectively.
 The story you tell shouldn’t be a complicated one, but rather, a simple one that leaves the viewer wanting to see more.
 Remember that the goal is to drive traffic to your site, where users can find out more about your business.
 The ad should show your product benefits, while the website describes how your product will provide them.
 Customers will want different things from you depending on their values and on the nature of your business.
 But whether they want amusement, status, control, wealth, or convenience, your job as an advertiser is to show customers how you can help them meet their needs.
 The best way to do this is to be as clear and direct as you can possibly be.